ddella/open-smart-joystick/README.md

 # open-smart-joystick

 Firmware for OPEN-SMART wireless joystick remote.
 This is a modified firmware for the OPEN-SMART wireless joystick.
-See the picture [open-smart.png](open-smart.png).
+See the picture of the remote[open-smart.png](open-smart.png).

-Following is what I added from the original version.
+Following is what I added from the original version by OPEN-SMART.

-* Keepalive sent from the remote at specific interval
+* Keepalive sent from the remote at specific interval.
-* Two types of packets sent, with fixed length
+* Two types of packets sent, with fixed length.
-* Checksum at the end of each packets
+* Simple checksum at the end of each packet.

+## Getting Started

-To install this firmware into the wireless joystcik remote you need to have a bootloader.<br>
+To install this firmware into the wireless joystcik remote you need to have a bootloader.

-I installed the optiLoader.
-Follow the instruction at https://github.com/WestfW/OptiLoader<br>
+The remote uses an ATmega8 MCU.
+The easiest bootloader to install is the [optiLoader](https://github.com/WestfW/OptiLoader) To install the optiLoader follow the instruction [here](https://www.electronoobs.com/eng_arduino_OptiLoader.php).

+1. Download the .zip file [here](https://github.com/WestfW/OptiLoader).
+2. Extract the zip file and open the ".ino" file in Arduino IDE.
+3. Make sure you have the connections between your Arduino UNO and the OPEN-SMART remote.
+See this (file)[bootloader/optiLoader.png].
+4. Upload the code to the Arduino UNO, open serial monitor at a baud rate of 19200 and upload.

 ## Frame sent from remote, only when there's a change